-Boris Johnson's announcement that the UK is moving its ban on petrol, diesel and hybrid car sales to 2035 - rather than 2040 - has been well-received by environmentalists, while causing a ripple of concern within the motor industry, with Mike Hawes, chief executive of the SMMT - Society of Motor Manufacturers and Traders - saying:
+Boris Johnson's announcement that the UK is moving its ban on petrol and diesel car sales to 2030 - and hybrids by 2035 - has been well-received by environmentalists, while causing a ripple of concern within the motor industry, with Mike Hawes, chief executive of the SMMT - Society of Motor Manufacturers and Traders - saying:

 "It's extremely concerning that government has seemingly moved the goalposts for consumers and industry on such a critical issue.
 Manufacturers are fully invested in a zero emissions future, with some 60 plug-in models now on the market and 34 more coming in 2020."

 The writing was perhaps on the wall for hybrids already, as the plug-in car grant (PICG) was revised and withdrawn from hybrids in 2018.
-The PICG is a government subsidy to assist those looking to by low-emission vehicles and currently sits at £3500 for fully electric cars costing less than £50,000.
+The PICG is a government subsidy to assist those looking to buy low-emission vehicles and currently sits at £3000 for fully electric cars costing less than £50,000.

 Hybrid cars, it seems, may have run their course in the eyes of the government.
 The challenge that hybrids face is that they are a compromise.
 For drivers, that's been a compromise that they have been willing to accept and the launch of the Toyota Prius over 20 years ago - with new-fangled hybrid technology - was seen as a breakthrough.